jecki/DHParser/documentation_src/Manuals.rst

 parsing expression grammar as a more powerful substitute for regular expressions and for big projects.
 (The workflow for the latter is described in the :doc:`StepByStepGuide`.)
-The usage and API of DHParser is (or will be) described with many examples in the doctrings of its various modules.
+The usage and API of DHParser is (or will be) described with many examples in the docstrings of its various modules.
 The following reading-order is recommended to understand DHParser:

 :doc:`ebnf <manuals/01_ebnf>` - Although DHParser also offers a
-   Python-interface for specifying grammers (similar to pyparsing_), the recommended way of using DHParser is by specifying the grammar in EBNF_.
+   Python-interface for specifying grammars (similar to pyparsing_), the recommended way of using DHParser is by specifying the grammar in EBNF_.
 Here it is described how grammars are specified in EBNF_ and how parsers can be auto-generated from these grammars and how they